 If you follow me on Instagram you saw my post about some glass containers that I got from my grandmother.
 I LOVE shooting pics of my recipes with vintage glass, cool dishes, and silverware.

-To help offset the cost of this blog, I may earn from qualifying purchases.
-I am an Amazon Associate and may receive a small commission from Amazon on purchases you make from links on my blog.
+To help offset the cost of this blog, I earn from qualifying purchases.
 There is no extra cost to you.
-Support your favorite food blogs by using an Amazon link on their blog to visit Amazon and make your purchases!Jump to Recipe
+Support all your favorite food blogs by using an Amazon link on their blog before you start your online shopping!Jump to Recipe

 Since I’ve been thinking a lot about my vintage glass containers, I am feeling nostalgic and it’s the perfect post to include my Granny’s Tuna Cakes recipe for you!
 (Or as close to the original recipe as I can remember.)
 She used to let me drain the tuna and make the patties.
 I loved them silver dollar sized!